freds0/kabooks/README.md

 Although the audio and text data are force-aligned with each other, several problems can happen that prejudices the results.
 The text may be unclean or incorrect, the pronunciation may be erroneous or the audio may be corrupted (like ambient noise or poor recording quality).

-KATube can validate the text of the sentence.
+KABooks can validate the text of the sentence.
 To do this, you must have available an external STT (not provided here), such as AWS, Google or Azure.
 Some sample scripts are available in the "tools" folder.
 The external STT will generate a transcript of the segmented audio.
 So, you can compare the sentence with the transcript using the levenshtein distance, and thus have a guarantee that the audio really matches the text of the sentence.

 This functionality is provided by the script named "validation.py" and can be used separately.
 Run the script using as input argument the paths of two csv metadata files, the output directory and the path of the output file, which will contain the texts and the Levenshtein distance between them.
 For example: